RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

+In this lab we're going to clone a workload and see that it's identical to the source of the clone.
+To do this we'll complete the following steps:

+- Download and customise a Fedora 34 image
+- Launch it as a virtual machine via OpenShift Virtualization
+- Install a basic application inside the VM.
+- Clone the VM!
+- Test it all!

-In this lab we're going to clone a workload and prove that it's identical to the previous.
-For convenience we're going to download and customise a Fedora 34 image, launch a virtual machine via OpenShift Virtualization based on it, install a basic application inside the VM, and then clone it - we'll then test to see if the cloned machine works as expected and is "the same" as before.
-Before we begin we need to setup our Fedora 34 cloud image, let's first connect to our bastion host as we need somewhere to process and serve the image.
+Before we begin we need to setup our Fedora 34 cloud image, let's first connect to our bastion host so we can process and serve the image.

 First ssh to bastion node (password is *%bastion-password%*):